Persecution of Hindus: United States

 A few days after the attack on Mody, another Indian was beaten into a coma; this time on a busy street corner in Jersey City Heights.
 The victim, Kaushal Saran, was found unconscious at Central and Ferry Avenues, near a city park and firehouse, according to police reports.
 Saran, a licensed physician in India who was awaiting licensing in the United States, was discharged later from University Hospital in Newark.
 The unprovoked attack left Saran in a partial coma for over a week with severe damage to his skull and brain.
 In September 1992, Thomas Kozak, Martin Ricciardi, and Mark Evangelista were brought to trial on federal civil rights charges in connection with the attack on Saran.
 However, the three were acquitted of the charges in two separate trials in 1993.
 Saran testified at both trials that he could not remember the incident.

 The Dotbusters were primarily based in New York and New Jersey and committed most of their crimes in Jersey City.
 Although tougher anti-hate crime laws were passed by the New Jersey legislature in 1990, the attacks continued, with 58 cases of hate crimes against Indians in New Jersey reported in 1991.

 On 2 January 2012, a Hindu worship center in New York City was firebombed.

-In late January 2019, an attack on the Swaminarayan Temple in Louisville, Kentucky, resulted in damage and Hinduphobic graffiti on the temple.
+In late January 2019, an attack on the Swaminarayan Temple in Louisville, Kentucky, resulted in damage and anti-Hindu graffiti on the temple.
 A cleanup effort was later organised by the mayor to spread awareness of Hinduism and other hate crimes.
 An arrest of a 17-year-old was made for the hate crime days later.